KlinGenErasmusMC/rnaseq-voila/README.md

+## RNA-Seq Pipeline / Data (input data for Analysis App)

+This Notebook / Voila webbrowser App comes with some demo data to highlight the features of the App and is available [here](https://mybinder.org/v2/gh/KlinGenErasmusMC/rnaseq-clingendiag/HEAD?urlpath=voila%2Frender%2Frnaseq-filtering-app.ipynb) .
+If you want to use this App for the analysis of your own (patient) RNA-Seq data, you need to first process this data.
+Instructions on how to process data in such a way that they can be used in the App can be found [here](https://github.com/KlinGenErasmusMC/rnaseq-voila/blob/main/rnaseq-pipeline.MD)

 # rnaseq-voila

-Here, we describe how to install our Jupyter Notebook / Voila App for analysis and filtering of RNA-Seq data for clinical genetics diagnostics locally on your laptop / PC or (institute / department) server.
+Below, we describe how to install our Jupyter Notebook / Voila App for analysis and filtering of RNA-Seq data for clinical genetics diagnostics locally on your laptop / PC or (institute / department) server.
 First you need to choose a location where to download the data.
 In this example we will use **/home/notebook/** as the destination to download and extract the zip file:

 ```
 cd /home/notebook/